syed-adil-wafa/nucnc.github.io/events.md

 ## Past Events
 Please see the content page for resources.

+# April 8, 2019, 5 PM
+**Single-Cell RNA Sequencing: A neuro-centric introduction, Rogan Grant**<br>
+In the last decade, high-throughput sequencing technologies have enabled researchers to dissect transcriptional responses to a wide array of stimuli.
+Unfortunately, “bulk” tissue approaches have often been of limited utility to the neuroscience community, owing to the vast cellular complexity of the mammalian brain.
+The advent of single-cell RNA sequencing (scRNA-seq) therefore has the potential to enable researchers to study transcriptional remodeling within the brain across a wide variety of experimental manipulations.
+In this interactive lecture, we will process a publicly available single scRNA-seq dataset from raw sequencing data to the assignment and exploration of cell-type clusters.
+Particular emphasis will be given to the strengths and weaknesses of the technique, as well as current methods for data processing, visualization, and differential expression analysis.
+Attendees are strongly encouraged to bring a computer to the lecture.

 # March 11, 2019, 5 PM
 **Big data and data science in neuroscience, Torben Noto**<br>